laroccacharly/reinforcement_learning_adventure/README.md

 - Highly modularized implementation of popular deep RL algorithms in PyTorch (https://github.com/ShangtongZhang/DeepRL)

-## List of algorithms
-- Action-value method (to solve the k-armed Bandit problem)
-- Q-Learning (using a linear model and a deep neural network)
-- Monte Carlo Control
-- Actor-Critic with eligibility traces
-- DDPG
-- PPO (WIP)

 ## Hyperparameters tunning
-This repo also includes an abstraction (HyperFitter) that allows a Grid or Random search on the hyperparameter space of the agent.
-I was inspired by HyperOpt and sklearn GridSearchCV.
+This repository also includes an abstraction (HyperFitter) that allows a Grid or Random search on the hyperparameter space of the agent.
+It is inspired by HyperOpt and sklearn GridSearchCV.
-I had to make my own because they are not flexible enough for my needs.

 ## Dependencies